 Dr. Jessica Dolan, PhD, Co-chair

-Originally from Brattleboro, VT, Jessica earned an MSc in Ethnobotany in the United Kingdom, and a PhD in Anthropology at McGill University in Montréal, Québec, Canada.
+Originally from Brattleboro, VT, Jessica earned an MSc in Ethnobotany at the University of Kent, Canterbury, UK; and a PhD in Anthropology at McGill University in Montréal, Québec, Canada.
 Her specializations are in Indigenous Studies and Environment.

-Jessica’s doctoral and professional work with Native communities began in 2007, launching her on a journey of lifelong allied work in support of Indigenous sovereignty, decolonizing education, and environmental restoration work that integrates the efforts of academics, NGO’s, Indigenous governments, and museums.
+Jessica’s academic and professional work began in 2004 in Ireland, where she researched Irish traditional knowledge of medicinal plants.
+Following that, she worked for several years as curatorial staff in the Harvard University Herbaria, Museum of Natural History at Harvard University.
+Her work with Native communities began in 2007, launching her on a journey of lifelong allied work in support of Indigenous sovereignty, decolonizing education, and environmental restoration work that integrates the efforts of academics, NGO’s, Indigenous governments, and museums.
 She is currently an Ethnobotanist on contract with the Saint Regis Mohawk Tribe Environment Division (Akwesasne Mohawk Nation).
-She is also the Ethnoecologist for the Great Niagara Escarpment Indigenous Cultural Map, an online digital map, field guide and curriculum generating project designed by Landscape of Nations 360, based out of Six Nations of the Grand River, and supported by Plenty Canada and University of Guelph.
+She is the Ethnobiologist for the Great Niagara Escarpment Indigenous Cultural Map, a project that will combine the work of scholars, practitioners, and knowledge keepers from Native communities in Ontario, to create an online digital map, publish an ethnobotanical field guide, and generate curricula about Indigenous relationships with land and place.
+This project was designed by Landscape of Nations 360 and Plenty Canada, and is being carried out in partnership with the Biocultural Indicators and Outcomes stream of the Conservation through Reconciliation Team at the University of Guelph.

 © Karuna Center for Peacebuilding

 11 Amity Street, Suite 15, Amherst, MA 01002 USA